nsoft/jesterj/code/ingest/licenses/MIT/high-scale-lib-1.0.6/README.txt

 ---------------------
 Copyright <YEAR> <COPYRIGHT HOLDER>

-This project fails to declare a specific copyritht
+This project fails to declare a specific copyright

 Evidence of this can be found at: